 If you have been sending (or frankly – receiving) email for a while, you likely remember that 10+ years ago, there was a lot of fraudulent action surrounding Paypal emails.
 Phishing, spoofing, spamming, social engineering – a lot of it seemed to be coming from the popular payment service.
+This has led to the advancement of email authentication.

 Paypal fraud seems to have disappeared (or at least, significantly lessened).
 Magic?
 Nope.
 This revolution is thanks to the company pioneering an approach to communicate with receiving ISPs.
 Paypal started about ten years and with Yahoo Mail and later worked with Gmail and established a way to disclose authentic emails with the DMARC system – which is now available to all email marketers.